Why Employability and Soft Skills are Essential for Students Today

 Students may also lack experiences that give them opportunities to develop problem-solving skills.
 The days of riding bikes freely alone, running through fields, forests, or parks, or staying out late now come with new dangers many of us did not have to face as children.
 Parents are fearful of allowing their kids to go out alone or to places once seen as “safe.”
 Not only is this sad for parents, but it also comes with consequences.
 Students don’t have to figure things out for themselves like previous generations.

-On top of the challenges they already face day-to-day with COVID-19, students are now more isolated than ever.
-This affects their engagement levels and their ability to learn and develop the critical skills they need for their future.
+On top of the challenges they already face day-to-day, COVID-19 caused students to became more isolated than ever before.
+This affected communication, engagement, and their ability to learn and develop the critical skills they need for their future.

 Stay passionate about life